-The majority of complaints received about Biomedical Scientist relate to their competence in accurately analysing results of tests.
-This is why we receive the majority of complaints about Biomedical Scientists from their employer.
+The majority of complaints received about biomedical scientists relate to their competence in accurately analysing results of tests.
+We receive the majority of complaints about biomedical scientists from their employers.

-Chiropodists and Podiatrists
+Chiropodists and podiatrists

-Of the 61 complaints made about Chiropodists and podiatrists, 33 were from members of the public.
-This number makes up over 50% of the complaints that we receive from members of the public.
-We receive a high number of complaints about Chiropodists who work in private practice, and often HPC is the only portal through which a complaint can be made.
+Of the 61 complaints made about chiropodists and podiatrists, 33 were made by members of the public.
+This number makes up over 50% of the complaints that we received from members of the public.
+We receive a high number of complaints about chiropodists who work in private practice, and often HPC is the only portal through which a complaint can be made.